icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Linux Action News](http://www.jupiterbroadcasting.com/show/linux-action-news/) - Weekly news about Linux and the open source world.
 * [Linux Outlaws](http://sixgun.org/linuxoutlaws/) - About anything that runs on Linux, about open source software on other platforms and many other things.
 * [Linux Unplugged](http://www.jupiterbroadcasting.com/show/linuxun/) - Weekly Linux live and open talk show
-* [Listen and Learn about https://github.com/guipdutra/awesome-geek-podcasts/blob/master/AWS](https://aws.amazon.com/podcasts/aws-podcast/) - Jeff Barr discusses various aspects of the Amazon Web Services (https://github.com/guipdutra/awesome-geek-podcasts/blob/master/AWS) offering.
-Each podcast include https://github.com/guipdutra/awesome-geek-podcasts/blob/master/AWS news, tech tips, and interviews with startups, https://github.com/guipdutra/awesome-geek-podcasts/blob/master/AWS partners, and https://github.com/guipdutra/awesome-geek-podcasts/blob/master/AWS employees.
+* [Listen and Learn about AWS](https://aws.amazon.com/podcasts/aws-podcast/) - Jeff Barr discusses various aspects of the Amazon Web Services (AWS) offering.
+Each podcast include AWS news, tech tips, and interviews with startups, AWS partners, and AWS employees.
 * [Magic Read Along](http://www.magicreadalong.com) - A podcast about programming, life and the internet.
 Topics include FP, OOP, development practices, and a dip into our personal lives from time to time.
 * [Makers](https://crew.co/) - Unexpected life moments that have had an impact on today’s most influential and experimental makers.
 * [Mastering Embedded Systems](https://embeddedsuccess.com/podcast/) - I have identified four major problems in mastering Embedded Systems: 1.
 Not enough specialists; 2. inadequate design and poor detections of faults; 3. mandatory multi-site approaches are failing; 4. bad mistakes in managing Virtual Teams I'll teach you the know-how and the tools to overcome these challenges.